 - Game Of Thrones Shooting Locations In Northern Ireland: A Complete Overview Per Episode, With Map!

 - Game Of Thrones Tour Belfast & Beyond: Discover The Secret Doors!

 Dublin Brochures to Download

 Download these brochures to read more about what to do if you spend a day in Dublin:

-Disclaimer: My trip to Dublin was part of the ‘Dublin: a Breath of Fresh Air’ blog trip (#LoveDublin), a collaboration between Tourism Ireland and iambassador.
+Disclaimer: My first trip to Dublin was part of the TBEX Blogging Conference, which I funded myself.
+My second trip to Dublin was part of the ‘Dublin: a Breath of Fresh Air’ Campaign (#LoveDublin), a collaboration between Tourism Ireland and iambassador.
 All photos and opinions are my own, as always.